-Bicycle accidents are frightening, because a rider has absolutely no protection against the cold steel of an automobile, bus, or truck.
-Because of this lack of protection, because of a bicycle’s inability to accelerate out of trouble, and because bicyclists suffer from low visibility on the road, bicycle accidents tend to be frequent and serious. , unfortunately, is a particular trouble spot – over 7,000 bicyclists a year are injured on roads.
+Bicycle accidents are frightening because a rider has no protection against the cold steel of an automobile, bus, or truck.
+Because of this lack of safety, a bicycle’s inability to accelerate out of trouble, and bicyclists suffering from low visibility on the road, bicycle accidents tend to be frequent and severe. , unfortunately, is a particular trouble spot – over 7,000 bicyclists a year are injured on roads.
 Some of the most common causes of bicycle accidents in Palm Beach Gardens include driver blind spots, failure to yield, texting while driving, and intoxicated driving.

-Boating is a common activity in Palm Beach County for obvious reasons, rendering it inevitable that boating accidents are common occurrences as well.
+Boating is an everyday activity in Palm Beach County for apparent reasons, making it inevitable that boating accidents are also common occurrences.
 Some of the causes of boating accidents are the same as the causes of road accidents – speeding, DUI, poor mechanical maintenance, and poor operator skills.
-Other causes are unique to boating, such as high wakes and dock injuries, for example.
-Cruise ships, on the other hand, present risks more common to a hotel stay – food poisoning, pool accidents, and slip and fall accidents.
+Other reasons are unique to boating, such as high wakes and dock injuries.
+On the other hand, cruise ships present risks more common to a hotel stay – food poisoning, pool accidents, and slip and fall accidents.

-Car accidents are classic personal injury cases, and they are probably the most common. has acted to reduce the amount of litigation surrounding car accidents by instituting a no-fault auto insurance system that prevents most auto accident injury cases from going to court.
-Nevertheless, if your injuries are “serious” as defined by personal injury law, you can still file a lawsuit and possibly win a large judgment.
+Car accidents are classic personal injury cases, probably the most common.
+Has acted to reduce the amount of litigation surrounding car accidents by instituting a no-fault auto insurance system that prevents most auto accident injury cases from going to court.
+Nevertheless, if your injuries are “serious,” as defined by personal injury law, you can still file a lawsuit and possibly win a large judgment.

 Motorcycling is an activity that many find irresistible despite its dangers.
 Its critics point out that the combination of high speeds, little rider protection, low road visibility, and oblivious drivers results in a hazardous scenario.
-Unfortunately, motorcycle accident injuries tend to be severe – head injuries, spinal cord injuries, paralysis, and broken bones are far more common than they are for other types of motorists.
-When another driver causes such an injury, it is important to resist the temptation to accept a quick but paltry settlement check.
+Unfortunately, motorcycle accident injuries tend to be severe – head injuries, spinal cord injuries, paralysis, and broken bones are far more common than in other types of motorists.
+When another driver causes such an injury, it is essential to resist the temptation to accept a quick but paltry settlement check.

-Walking across the road feels so much safer than it really is – indeed, several pedestrians are injured every day in Palm Beach County. ’s pedestrian accident total of over 9,000 per year endows it with one of the nation’s highest pedestrian accident rates.
+Walking across the road feels so much safer than it is – several pedestrians are injured daily in Palm Beach County.
+Florida’s pedestrian accident total of over 9,000 per year endows it with one of the nation’s highest pedestrian accident rates.
 The most common causes of pedestrian accidents are failure to yield, distracted driving, DUI, and backing up without looking.
-Because pedestrian accidents are so often catastrophic, large damages awards are common for victims who choose the right personal injury lawyers
+Because pedestrian accidents are so often catastrophic, significant damages awards are common for victims who choose the right personal injury lawyers.

-When you enter another person’s property, the property owner or tenant takes a certain amount of legal responsibility for your safety, since many dangerous conditions on the property must either be remedied or warned of.
-Visitors who are protected under ’s premises liability law include customers, mail carriers, social guests, and, in a few cases, even trespassers.
+When you enter another person’s property, the property owner or tenant takes a certain amount of legal responsibility for your safety since many dangerous conditions on the property must either be remedied or warned of.
+Visitors protected under Florida’s premises liability law include customers, mail carriers, social guests, and, in a few cases, even trespassers.
 Actionable injuries include slip and fall accidents, criminal assaults by third parties, and dog bites.

 Slip and Fall Accidents

-A wrongful death lawsuit, as its name indicates, is designed for use when the victim dies.
-In , the personal representative of the victim’s estate must file the lawsuit, with proceeds divided between survivors and the victim’s estate.
+As its name indicates, a wrongful death lawsuit is designed for use when the victim dies.
+In Florida, the personal representative of the victim’s estate must file the lawsuit, with proceeds divided between survivors and the victim’s estate.
 Damages can include funeral expenses, unpaid medical bills, loss of financial support, loss of future earnings, loss of companionship and guidance, grief (if the victim was a minor), and other losses.